jim-collier/vbox_attach-physical-devices-and-launch/README.md

 You want to run a Linux installation on bare metal, _and_ as a virtual machine guest, under either a Linux, Windows, or MacOS host.

-But attaching a physical disk as a raw VMDK is difficult through VirtualBox (but easier with VMware).
+But attaching a physical disk as a raw VMDK is difficult through VirtualBox.
 Worse, the underlying device mappings change with every reboot or device attach/reattach (even if the /dev names stay the same).

 #### Solution